gaucho-labs/leptos-query/README.md

 - **Introspection & Debugging**: Leptos Query provides [devtools](https://crates.io/crates/leptos_query_devtools), so you can make sure everything's working as intended.

+## Feature Flags
+- `csr` Client-side rendering: Use queries on the client.
+- `ssr` Server-side rendering: Initiate queries on the server during SSR.
+- `hydrate` Hydration: Ensure that queries are hydrated on the client, when using server-side rendering.
+- `local_storage` - Enables local storage persistance for queries.
+- `index_db` - Enables index db persistance for queries.

 ## Version compatibility for Leptos and Leptos Query